 An Associate Degree in Teacher Education is a stepping-stone to many career pathways beyond classroom instruction.
 Some areas include Paraprofessional, Substitute Teaching, School Administration, School Counseling, and Instructional Design.

 The Teacher Education curriculum at County College of Morris (CCM) provides first-hand experience and active participation in diverse and inclusive classroom settings through 25 hours of classroom observation.
-Although much of the courses will be in the studentâ€™s area of specialization, specific teacher education courses will shape their foundation to succeed as a professional educator.
+Although a majority of the courses will be in the studentâ€™s area of specialization, specific teacher education courses will shape their foundation to succeed as a professional educator.

 EDU- 111 â€“ Teaching in America will provide the student with a practical and theoretical overview of the teaching profession.
 Students complete five hours of field classroom observation.